 AFS securities include: (i) securities which may be sold to meet liquidity needs, in response to or in anticipation of changes in interest rates and resulting prepayment risk, changes in foreign currency risk, changes in funding sources or terms; and (ii) loan substitute securities which are client financings that have been structured as after-tax investments rather than conventional loans in order to provide the clients with a borrowing rate advantage.
 AFS securities are measured at fair value.
 Unrealised gains and losses arising from changes in fair value are included in Other components of equity.
-Changes in foreign exchange rates for AFS equity securities are recognised in Other components of equity, while changes in foreign exchange rates for AFS debt securities are recognised in Net trading income.
+Changes in foreign exchange rates for AFS debt securities are recognised in Net trading income.
 When the security is sold, the cumulative gain or loss recorded in Other components of equity is included as net gain (loss) on AFS securities in Net trading income.
 Purchase premiums or discounts on AFS debt securities are amortised over the life of the security using the effective interest method and are recognised in Net interest income.
 Dividend and interest income accruing on AFS securities are recorded in Net interest income.